 The Financial Conduct Authority (FCA) released guidance in July aimed at supporting firms from the financial services sector as they move workloads to the cloud – from deciding to outsource and selecting a provider, to monitoring how their data is handled.

-Microsoft approach with this new paper aims to encourage clients in the legal and compliance community to use Microsoft cloud services.
+With this new paper, Microsoft aims to encourage clients in the legal and compliance community to use Microsoft cloud services.

 With this initiative, Microsoft aim to provide better guiding to their customers by making cloud services deployment easier to carry out and understand.
 The UK’s top regulator foresees to use this service to prevent any relevant risks, and provide information aimed to solve any doubt that customers could have over the deployment process.